 Each SIS is encouraged to produce a double-sided flyer describing its activities, purpose, and goals.

 In order to assure consistency in design and to promote a unified public relations endeavor, all SISs must have their flyers produced by AALL Headquarters.
-The AALL Marketing and Communications Manager will provide assistance.
+The AALL Director of Marketing & Communications will provide assistance.

 The Association will design a new SIS flyer every three years.

 Any SIS wishing to alter the design (i.e., content) of its flyer more frequently than every three years must pay for the graphic designer fees from its SIS's funds.

 Headquarters will pay for a one-time in-house printing of 300 color copies of the flyer.
 Any additional printing or use of special paper stock will be charged to the SIS's account.

 SIS chairs must contact the Director of Marketing and Communications prior to work on a new flyer.
 The Director of Marketing and Communications will provide the chair with guidelines.